-Lancelot ‘Capability’ Brown was an English landscape architect during the 18th century, responsible for the spectacular parkland and gardens found in around 250 palaces, mansions and country estates.
+Lancelot ‘Capability’ Brown (1716-1783) was an English landscape architect during the 18th century, responsible for the spectacular parkland and gardens found in around 170 palaces, mansions and country estates.
 Visiting wealthy landowners, he often announced their estates had great ‘capabilities’, hence his nickname.
-Here are our favourites.
+The landscape architect extraordinaire almost singlehandedly created the character of the quintessential English landscape, indeed it has been said that it is hard to find an English country house that Brown did not have a hand in designing.

 Trentham, Staffordshire, for keen photographers